ryan-txn/tp/docs/DeveloperGuide.md

 ---
 ### Creating a User Profile
-To create or load a user profile the `User` class provides the method `checkForUserData` which loads saved user information if available from an existing file usingn the `HistoryTracker` or prompts the user to input new information for creating a new profile as shown in the sequence diagram below.
+To create or load a user profile the `UserHistoryTracker` class provides the method `checkForUserData` which loads saved user information if available from an existing file or prompts the user to input new information for creating a new profile as shown in the sequence diagram below.
 ![User SD](images/userSequenceDiagram.jpg)
 Reference diagrams used